|December 1||Priority Deadline|

 At the time applications are evaluated, an applicant will be admitted, denied, or placed on our wait list.
 All wait-listed applications will be reevaluated in subsequent batches.
 An applicant will receive notification from our office via email when a final decision has been made on his/her application.

 All students admitted to the program are considered for financial aid.
 There is not a separate application for this.
 Instead, an applicant’s admissions application will also serve as his/her financial aid application.
 The process of awarding financial aid is also done on a rolling basis.
 Thus, applicants meeting the priority deadline will have a better chance of receiving financial aid, although all admitted students will be considered for these awards.
 Applications will not be evaluated for admissions or financial aid purposes until they are complete (see above for information on complete applications).
+Financial aid offers will be communicated to selected students via e-mail by mid-March of each year.
+Texas A&M University participates in the Council of Graduate Schools’ (CGS) Resolution Regarding Graduate Scholars, Fellows, Trainees and Assistantships.

 Foreign Transcript Evaluations